haxetink/tink_state/docs/README.md

 # Tinkerbell Reactive State Handling

-Dealing with mutable state is a tricky business, which very often results in some parts of your application having stale data, resulting in poor UX at best and outright incorrect behavior at worst.
+Dealing with mutable state is a tricky business, which very often results in some parts of your application having stale data, leading to poor UX at best and outright incorrect behavior at worst.
 There are many attempts to overcome the issue, and tink_state is one of them.
 In a nutshell tink_state provides:

 - observable data structures (i.e. changes to those data structures can be subscribed to)
 - the means to derive live-computed data from those (i.e. changes to the source data will update the derived data)